Superimposed Realities

 Like the imaginary world of a child, participants are immersed in a fictional colorful illustration, where flora and fauna have reclaimed the remains of the amphitheater and the space occupied until today by humans.

-Exhibition October 3rd and 4th 2020 inside the Roman Amphitheater, Nyon.
+The exhibition was open on October 3rd and 4th 2020 inside the Roman Amphitheater, Nyon.

 Credits